5 Archaeological Discoveries That Confirmed the Bible in 2025

 The Library of Ugarit Answers

-Ugarit's tablets preserve complete Canaanite mythology:
+The tablets from Ugarit preserve the entire Canaanite mythology:

-• Texts about Asherah — Baal's wife/consort
+• Texts about Asherah — wife/consort of Baal

 • Rituals and liturgies practiced in Canaanite temples